FlorisDeVries/Auto-Birthdays/README.md

 ## 🗓️ Examples

-Here are some examples of how the events will look in your Google Calendar:
+You'll see all-day birthday events appear in your calendar like these:

 - 🎂 John Doe (*1988)
 - 🎂 Jane Smith (36)